The anti-diagonal filtration: reduced theory and applications: FUTURE DIRECTIONS

 \subsection{Acknowledgements}

 It is my pleasure to thank Ciprian Manolescu for suggesting this problem to me and for his invaluable guidance as an advisor.
-I would also like to thank Liam Watson and Tye Lidman for some instructive discussions, Stephen Bigelow for some helpful email correspondence related to his paper \cite{big:jones}, Yi Ni for some useful comments regarding relative Maslov gradings, and Sucharit Sarkar for suggesting a definition for $r_{K}$.
+I would also like to thank Robert Lipshitz, Liam Watson, and Tye Lidman for some instructive discussions, Stephen Bigelow for some helpful email related to his paper \cite{big:jones}, Yi Ni for some useful comments regarding relative Maslov gradings, and Sucharit Sarkar for suggesting a definition for $r_{K}$.
+Many thanks to Shelly Harvey for suggesting the proof of Lemma \ref{lem:cancel} given here.

+I am also greatly indebted to the anonymous Referee, whose corrections and suggestions led to countless improvements to this article.